That calculated dollar amount results from a 157% acceleration from $65.9 million worth of exports 5 years earlier during 2020.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Aruba has positive net exports in the international trade of just one product category in 2020, nickel.
-This positive cashflow indicate Aruba’s competitive advantages under that metal category.
+Aruba posted positive net exports in the international trade of jewelry.
+This positive cashflow indicate Aruba’s competitive advantages under the gems and precious metals product category.

 Below are exports from Aruba that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Aruba’s goods trail Aruban importer spending on foreign products.

-Aruba has highly negative net exports and therefore deep international trade deficits under electrical machinery and equipment plus the machinery including computers categories.
+Aruba has highly negative net exports and therefore deep international trade deficits under the mineral fuels-related and machinery including computers product categories.

 Aruban Export Companies